How your choices could affect your future

-- You can find out about the qualifications and skills needed in different job sectors/profiles of Jobs in Careerpilot.
+- You can find out about the qualifications and skills needed in different Job Sectors by looking at different Job Profiles.

 - You can complete the Careerpilot pre-16 Skills Map and see what skills you have and use these on applications later.

-- You can look at courses available in colleges, training providers and universities in the South West and check out the entry requirements.
+- You can look at courses available in colleges, training providers and universities in the South of England and check out the entry requirements.